 Children with a critical illnesses need as much support as possible.
 They love seeing lots of kids singing, dancing, and cheering for them in a video made specially for them.
 That's why we try to include as many school-aged kids as possible.
 Then we invite celebrities to join us and make it more special.

-Check out the video we made for Annika in April 2017.
+Check out the video we made for Annika.
 Then, check out her reaction when she sees it for the first time.
 We teamed up fun, energetic kids with celebrities In Stereo from Warner Music, Greg Gould from Australia's Got Talent, and celebrity singers Harmony Lovegrove, Trinity Young, and Olivia Swinton from The Voice Kids.

 4 days.
 Have fun.
 Do good.

 - Day 1: Meet the child who will serve as your inspiration, and learn their story.
 We will also unveil their favourite song.
 We will rehearse the song as a group, assign solo parts, learn harmonies, descants and practice, practice, practice!